mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 The TDM execution process sets the values on the Globals on a [session level](/articles/08_globals/03_set_globals.md#how-do-i-use-the-set-command).

-Note that task level Globals get a higher priority than TDM environment level Globals, i.e. if a Global variable is set on both - the task and the related environment levels - the task's Global value is set.
+Note that task level Globals have a higher priority than TDM environment level Globals, i.e. if a Global variable is set on both - the task and the related environment levels - the task's Global value is set.

 [To check if the Global is set on both- source and target environment].